These states have issued stay-at-home orders. What does that mean?

 There are exemptions for essential employees, however, and residents will still be allowed to make trips to the grocery store or hospitals or exercise outdoors.

 "The goal here is simple: Stay home.
-Stay safe, save lives," said Whitmer.
+Stay safe, save lives," Whitmer said.
 "I know this is hard.
 I know this is going to be disruptive.
 It's certainly going to be hard on our economy as well.
 But our actions save lives."

+RELATED: Michigan's stay at home order: What am I allowed to do?

 Minnesota